Types of Monitoring and Recording Solutions

 Cisco MediaSense integrates with the following Cisco Collaboration technologies to capture the media:

-- Call recording with Cisco Unified CM and Cisco Unified IP Phones
+- Cisco Unified CM and Cisco Unified IP Phones for audio call recording

 Integration of MediaSense with Unified CM for Call Recording from Cisco Unified IP Phones